rollvolet/app-crm/README.md

 ## Configuration
 ### Migrations
-Location: `./config/migrations`
+Location: `./config/sql-migrations`

-Migrations to be executed in the database.
+Migrations to be executed in the SQL database.
 The migrations need to be executed manually (see section 'Admin tasks').

 ### Templates
 Location: `./config/templates`